Project: MR1T cells and cancer

 Links: to other groups under the MAIT cell programme.

-We currently have three student projects on offer.
+We currently have Two student projects on offer.
 However, interested PhD candidates are welcome to contact us at any time to discuss additional projects.